matrix-org/matrix-spec-proposals/proposals/2246-asynchronous-uploads.md

 ## Proposal
-This proposal proposes a way to send the event containing media before actually uploading the media, which would make the aformentioned bridge message order preservation possible without blocking all other messages behind a long upload.
+This proposal proposes a way to send the event containing media before actually uploading the media, which would make the aforementioned bridge message order preservation possible without blocking all other messages behind a long upload.

 In the future, this new functionality could be used for streaming file